johnsug/johnsug.github.io/_posts/2016-06-14-race-survival-analysis.md

 The p-value test of significance for the survival curve is less than 0.01%, meaning there is a very low likelihood that the differential between the two survival curves is erroneous.
 As the survival plot illustrates, not only were Parkway runners faster on average, they were faster consistently.
 I suppose this could be attributed to the flatter course and slightly younger runners participating.

 But, my age didn't change over the seven days between the races, so what was my excuse?
+Can I quantify my level of fatigue?
 To dig deeper, I looked at just the 614 runners who completed both races.
 While smaller cohort size reduces the statistical power of my analysis, we should still have a sufficient population to study statistically.

 The average completion times, for those who ran both races, are as follows: